nebari-dev/nebari/docs/source/admin_guide/upgrade.md

 This will output a newer version of qhub-config.yaml that is compatible with the new version of qhub.
 The process will list any changes it has made.
 It will also tell you where it has stored a backup of the original file.

-If you are deploying qhub from your local machine (i.e. not using CI/CD) then you will now have a qhub-config.yaml file that you can use to `qhub deploy -c qhub-config.yaml` through the latest version of the qhub command package.
+If you are deploying QHub from your local machine (that is not using CI/CD) then you will now have a qhub-config.yaml file that you can use to `qhub deploy -c qhub-config.yaml` through the latest version of the QHub command package.

 ## Special customizations